MicrosoftDocs/azure-docs/articles/active-directory/cloud-infrastructure-entitlement-management/cloudknox-faqs.md

 # Frequently asked questions (FAQs)

-This section answers frequently asked questions (FAQs) from internal and existing Microsoft CloudKnox Permissions Management users only.
+This section answers frequently asked questions (FAQs) from Microsoft CloudKnox Permissions Management (CloudKnox) users.

 ## Is Microsoft CloudKnox just for Azure?
 What integrations does CloudKnox have with Azure Active Directory (AD), Azure, and other Microsoft services?